Vasomotor Dysfunction in Patients With Coronary Artery Disease: The TREND (Trial on Reversing ENdothelial Dysfunction) Study - TREND

 Among normotensive patients with coronary artery disease, preserved left ventricular function, and minimal or mild dyslipidemia, treatment with quinapril, an ACE inhibitor with high tissue-binding affinity, for six months was associated with an attenuation of impaired endothelial vasomotor function compared with placebo.

 Mancini GB, Henry GC, Macaya C, et al. Angiotensin-converting enzyme inhibition with quinapril improves endothelial vasomotor dysfunction in patients with coronary artery disease.
 The TREND (Trial on Reversing ENdothelial Dysfunction) Study.
 Circulation 1996;94:258-65.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Atherectomy, Tetrahydroisoquinolines, Blood Pressure, Constriction, Pathologic, Vasoconstriction, Angioplasty, Balloon, Coronary, Stents, Dyslipidemias, Coronary Angiography, Nitrates, Catheterization, Ventricular Dysfunction, Left, Nitroglycerin